BatchDrake/batchdrake.github.io/_posts/2018-9-28-Playing with One Instruction Set Computers.md

-After a fruitful conversation with [SkUaTeR](https://twitter.com/sanguinawer) few weeked ago, I discovered the wonderful world of [OISC](https://en.wikipedia.org/wiki/One_instruction_set_computer)s (One Instruction Set Computers).
+After a fruitful conversation with [SkUaTeR](https://twitter.com/sanguinawer) few weekeds ago, I discovered the wonderful world of [OISC](https://en.wikipedia.org/wiki/One_instruction_set_computer)s (One Instruction Set Computers).

 OISCs refer to (usually virtual) machines whose instruction set architecture is composed by only one instruction.
 The cool feature about these machines is that they are  [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), and therefore can be programmed to become a universal computer.